 Metric to watch: BytesInPerSec/BytesOutPerSec

 Generally, disk throughput tends to be the main bottleneck in Kafka performance.
 However, that’s not to say that the network is never a bottleneck.
-Network throughput can affect Kafka’s performance if you are sending messages across data centers, if your topics have a large number of consumers, or if your replicas are catching up to their leaders.
-Tracking network throughput on your brokers gives you more information as to where potential bottlenecks may lie, and can inform decisions like whether or not you should enable end-to-end compression of your messages.
+Network throughput can affect Kafka’s performance if you are sending records across data centers, if your topics have a large number of consumers, or if your replicas are catching up to their leaders.
+Tracking network throughput on your brokers gives you more information as to where potential bottlenecks may lie and can inform decisions like whether or not you should enable end-to-end compression of your records.

 Metric to watch: RequestsPerSec